 - The multi meter should, alternately, show continuity and no continuity, as the air button is operated.

-Air Switch Description
+Spa Air Switch

 Presair air switches are single function controls that provide safe on/off actuation of electrical devices from remote locations such

 as motors, lights, pumps, or other applications.
 Presair air switches are designed to use an air bellow actuator joined by tubing to an air switch contained within the equipment.
 Pushing the actuator creates enough pressure to operate the air switch which safely controls the equipment.
-There is complete electrical isolation with no voltage to worry about at the point of actuation.
+Additionally, there is complete electrical isolation with no voltage to worry about at the point of actuation.

-Push Button Description
+Spa Push Button

 All hard push buttons have a sealed internal air bellow to prevent water from entering the air tube that connects the air button to the air switch.
 Hard push buttons have a diameter ranging from 0.35 inches to 2.5 inches and thread mount or push fit options available.